lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-rtc.rst

 Reading time
 **********************

-.. note:: If you have not connected your BeagleY-AI to a network so it can get time from an NTP server, you must set the time before being able to read it.
+.. note:: You must set the time before being able to read it.
 If you don't do this first, you'll see errors.
+You may connect your BeagleY-AI to a network so it can get time from an NTP server.

 Reading the current time on the RTC is achieved using the **hwclock** command.